So you’ve landed the interview for your dream job, now what? The below tips will help you nail the standard behavioral interview and get the job!

 Step 5 – Staying professional after the interview

-I recommend sending an emailed thank you note that is short, grammatically correct, and references something you discussed during your interview.
+Send an emailed thank you note that is short, grammatically correct, and references something you discussed during your interview.

-My recommendation is to always send a thank you note but don’t spend too long on it.
+Always send a thank you note but don’t spend too long on it.

 What to do if you don’t hear back after your interview